 Morphology of the banana plant

-What looks like a trunk is not a woody stem but a pseudostem, a compact masse of overlapping and spirally arranged leaf sheaths.
-Most of the 'true' stem is made up of three parts: the underground rhizome, the aerial stem to which are attached the leaves, and the peduncle to which is attached the inflorescence.1 The stem starts on the rhizome and ends with the meristem in the male bud (if present).
+What looks like a trunk is not a woody stem but a pseudostem, a compact assemblage of overlapping and spirally arranged leaf sheaths.
+The 'true' stem is made up of three parts: the underground rhizome, the aerial stem to which are attached the leaves, and the peduncle to which is attached the inflorescence.1 The stem starts on the rhizome's apical meristem, grows inside the pseudostem, and ends in the male bud.

 The root system is the means by which the plant takes up water and nutrients from the soil.